The Darling Range

 Location: 1km from Gringer Creek campsite

-The Threeways roadhouse at North Bannister is currently closed.
+The Threeways roadhouse at North Bannister has reopened.

-It closed in November 2016 for renovations and was supposed to reopen in January 2017.
-Renovations have not yet been completed and there is no timeline at this stage.
+Renovations have not yet been fully completed and there is no timeline at this stage.

 Logging operations near Track

 Location: Between Mt Wells and Chadoora Campsites

 Logging of forest is being undertaken by the Forest Products Commission east of Chadoora Campsite.

 Walkers should be aware of trucks and other forestry vehicles while in the area.